-The Austin Serial Bombing Suspect Is Dead.
-Here's What to Know About Him
+Austin Serial Bombing Suspect Identified as Mark Anthony Conditt

 The man who police believe was behind a series of package bombings in Austin, Texas, has died after detonating an explosive device inside his car, officials said Wednesday morning.
+The man has been identified as Mark Anthony Conditt, according to the Associated Press.

 “This is the culmination of three very long weeks for our community,” Austin Police Department Chief Brian Manley said during a press conference Wednesday, adding that there have been “far too many tragedies in the last few weeks.”
 Two people have died as a result of the attacks.